 Family Home: People who live with their family or independently without significant residential DDS supports represent 50% of the DDS population.
-However, in FY 2008 only 43 deaths (21% of all deaths) occurred a family home with an associated mortality rate of 5.4.
+However, in FY 2009 only 33 deaths (18% of all deaths) occurred in a family home with an associated mortality rate of 4.2.
 All CT DDS deaths of children were for those who lived with their families.
-(24 of the 43 people died in a hospital or hospital emergency department)
+Twenty-four of the 33 people died in a hospital or hospital emergency department.

 CLA: These settings serve people with varying levels of intellectual disabilities who require 24 hour supervision for their health and direct care supports.
-Health supports are generally less intensive than licensed nursing homes (SNF) or campus settings which may explain a lower mortality rate of 15.1 for this type of residence.
-In FY 2008, 57 or 26.4% of all deaths occurred in CLA's compared to 29% in FY 07.
-(48 of the 57 people died in a hospital or hospital emergency department).
+Health supports are generally less intensive than licensed nursing homes (SNF) or campus settings which may explain a lower mortality rate of 13.8 for this type of residence.
+In FY 2009, 53 or 28.1% of all deaths occurred in CLA's compared to 26.4% in FY 08.
+Thirty-eight of the 53 people died in a hospital or hospital emergency department.

-CTH: There were only 4 reported deaths in the community training homes in line with the 3 deaths reported in FY 07.
+CTH: There were only 4 reported deaths in the community training homes in line with the 4 deaths reported in FY 08.
 These deaths were anticipated and related to an existing condition.
-The CTH mortality rate of 9.9 was greater than the mortality rate for people living at home with their family or people living in their own home or independently with supports.
-People living in CTH's represent 2.6% of the DDS population and accounted for less than 2% of the reported deaths.
-All of these deaths were pronounced at the persons home/CTH.
+The CTH mortality rate of 9.6 was greater than the mortality rate for people living at home with their family or people living in their own home or independently with supports.
+People living in CTH's represent 2.7% of the DDS population and accounted for 2% of the reported deaths.
+Two of the 4 people died in a hospital or hospital emergency department.

 OH/IS: People receiving intermittent individualized supports in their own homes in most cases are less medically involved than people living in other settings and therefore, do not require 24 hour direct supports.
-Only 4 percent (4%) of reported deaths occurred in this environment compared with 7% last year.
-For this reporting year the mortality rate of 4.6 for people receiving limited supports was lower than any other setting.
-Five of the nine people died at their home the rest (4) died in the hospital or hospital emergency department.
+Only 6 percent (6%) of reported deaths occurred in this environment compared with 4% last year.
+Seven of the 11 people died at their home the rest (4) died in the hospital or hospital emergency department.

-STS: This larger campus setting serves a population of older adults (average age of 60 years).
+STS: This larger campus setting serves a population of older adults (average age of 61.2 years).
 Many of these individuals present with severe to profound intellectual disabilities and have multiple co-morbidities.
-The higher mortality rate of 55.1 is not surprising in this medically fragile population.
-Twenty-nine deaths were reported at STS this past fiscal year representing 13.4% of all DDS deaths.
-Last year the Training School accounted for 10% of all deaths.
-(17 of the 29 people died in a hospital or hospital emergency department).
+The higher mortality rate of 30.3 is not surprising in this medically fragile population.
+Fifteen deaths were reported at STS this past fiscal year representing 8% of all DDS deaths.
+Last year the Training School accounted for 13.4% of all deaths.
+Eight of the 15 people died in a hospital or hospital emergency department.

 RC: Similar to people living at the STS campus the majority of people supported in publically operated regional centers have multiple co-morbidities that require 24 hour direct support and nursing supervision.
-Only 4 RC residents died in FY 2008 accounting for less than 2% of all DDS deaths.
 Less than 2% of DDS consumers reside at DDS regional centers.
-The mortality rate of 15 was only slightly higher than the overall CT DDS mortality rate of 13.94 which may be attributed to a younger population at the regional centers (average age 42.3 years).
-All of these individuals were pronounced at the regional center.
+Only 9 RC residents died in FY 2009 accounting for less that 5% of all DDS deaths.
+One of these individuals were pronounced at the regional center the other 8 died in a hospital or hospital emergency department.

 SNF: Only 2% of people served by CT DDS live in a skilled nursing facility.
-This older (average age 64.9 years) and medically fragile population accounted for 65 or 31% of all reported deaths.
-People living in licensed nursing facilities had the highest mortality rate 172 per thousand.
-Sixteen percent (16%) of all DDS consumers over 65 years of age live in a skilled nursing facility.
-It is important to note that 24 of the 65 people died in a hospital or hospital emergency department.
+This older (average age 65.1 years) and medically fragile population accounted for 59 or 31% of all reported deaths.
+People living in licensed nursing facilities had the highest mortality rate 142.2 per thousand.
+Eighteen percent (18%) of all DDS consumers over 65 years of age live in a skilled nursing facility.
+It is important to note that 34 of the 59 people died in a hospital or hospital emergency department.